airsonic/airsonic-docs/README.md

 <!--
 # README.md
-# Libresonic/documentation
+# Airsonic/documentation
 -->

-# Libresonic Documentation
+# Airsonic Documentation

-This repository contains documentation for Libresonic.
+This repository contains documentation for Airsonic.

-To browse the documentation, we suggest you to use the [Libresonic website](https://libresonic.github.io/docs/).
+To browse the documentation, we suggest you to use the [Airsonic website](https://airsonic.github.io/docs/).

 ## Contributing

-Please see [this guide](https://github.com/Libresonic/documentation/blob/stable/CONTRIBUTING.md) for any contribution.
+Please see [this guide](https://github.com/airsonic/documentation/blob/stable/CONTRIBUTING.md) for any contribution.